 In this case, the answer would be 10.
 Note: The gate cannot prevent the child from leaving the app by pressing the device's home button and then opening another app.

-In some situations the presence of the gate may be inconvenient for adult use.
+In some situations, the presence of the gate may be inconvenient for adult use.
 The settings here can be used to turn the gate OFF completely (i.e. to leave it open).
-It is the responsibility of the adult to turn it back ON (i.e. to chose it) when finished.
-This option is itself controlled by the gate, to prevent it being disabled by the child: on attempting to do so, the user is required to provide the answer to one last calculation.
+It is the responsibility of the adult to turn it back ON (i.e. to close it) when finished.
+This option is itself controlled by the gate, to prevent it being disabled by the child: on attempting to do so, the user is required to provide the answer to another calculation.

 There is a choice of white, black and silver, which may be helpful for some children with visual impairment.

 The default profile comes with 96 words in a choice of native spoken voices: male, female and child (UK), female (US).
 You can select which is your preferred one to override the device default.
 See Managing Profiles.